As quarantines drag on and the coronavirus pandemic shows few signs of ending anytime soon, it’s become increasingly difficult to have safe sex.

-Lisa has a roommate who refuses to stop hooking up with their neighbour, and she’s worried they will all get sick
+Lisa has a roommate who refuses to stop hooking up with their neighbor, and she’s worried they’ll all get sick

 Lisa, 23, has been quarantining in her South Carolina home since mid-March, where she lives with her friend of nine years.

-While Lisa told Insider she’s extremely cautious about social distancing because of her asthma, her roommate has continued hooking up with their next-door neighbour.
+While Lisa told Insider she’s extremely cautious about social distancing because of her asthma, her roommate has continued hooking up with their next-door neighbor.

 “He’s really not respecting self-isolation and I feel like her being exposed to him is bringing in a lot more risk than if it was just she and I,” said Lisa, who asked to have her last name withheld to prevent further conflict with her roommate.